 Comparing differences and similarities of different justice systems contributes to a better understanding of foreign legal systems, broadens our understanding of how legal rules work in context, and helps us reflect critically on our justice system and legal history.
 Comparative legal research is the study of the relationship between legal systems or between rules of more than one system.
-Comparative Law is also a method of comparing legal systems.

 Topics to be covered during the course include:

 Sources of law in different legal systems

 Concepts of substantive and procedural criminal law in a comparative perspective

 After successful completion of this course, the students will be able to